-Yes - 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
-International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
+11. International Cooperation

+11.1 - Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.

-Sharing expertise for capacity building

-Hosting and/or attending international training courses/seminars

-Distribution of material/information
+Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes Bilateral and multilateral agreements Participation in foundations for international cooperation Sharing expertise for capacity building Hosting and/or attending international training courses/seminars Distribution of material/information

 - 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
 If you have twinned World Heritage properties, please list them along with their twins. - 12.
-Education, Information and Awareness Building

-12.1 - Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?
+Education, Information and Awareness Building - 12.1 Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?

-There are no strategies to raise awareness about the conservation, protection and presentation of World Heritage but this is being done on an ad hoc basis.
+There are strategies to raise awareness about the conservation, protection and presentation of World Heritage but there are some deficiencies in its implementation.